Ether-YiTseWu/Machine-Learning/README.md

 # Machine-Learning
-Using ML methods to make interesting projects
+Using ML methods to make interesting projects, including linear regression, logistic regression, and backpropagation neural network.
+These projects are not completed by tensorflow or keras, instead, by my own programming skill.
 >
 ## Course content
 - Introduction